Updated: Dec 25, 2022

 I love the movie, You’ve Got Mail with Meg Ryan and Tom Hanks.
 I love how the two seemingly opposite main characters end up together, the coziness and warmth in the home and store of Kathleen Kelly, (Meg Ryan) the film’s soundtrack, and most importantly, I love how the story is told around books.
 During an impassioned speech to save her children’s book store, “Kathleen Kelly” states, “When you read a book as a child, it becomes a part of your identity in a way that no other reading in your whole life does.”
-That line resonated within me, it was part of my truth.
-I still remember Gus and the Baby Ghost, Miss Suzy and her troublesome toy soldiers, and The Boxcar Children.
+That line resonated within me; it was part of my truth.
+I still remember my childhood favorites, Gus and the Baby Ghost, Miss Suzy and her troublesome toy soldiers, and The Boxcar Children.
 It wasn’t just the wonderful stories that transported me to another world, or the little embedded lessons, it was the sound of my mother’s rhythmic voice that made the characters come alive and punctuate the importance of their actions.
 What I was reading became part of who I am.

-Not only did what I read influence me, the art of reading, and the books I read, became one of my great loves.
+Not only did what I read influence me, the art of reading and the books I read, became one of my great loves.
 They have kept me company through the ups and downs, have acted as wonderful escapes to new realities and imaginative creatures, and have served as deep transformational introspections that have molded my beliefs and values.
 While I don’t have an opportunity to read picture books very often anymore, I do continue to love books, and what the authors who write the books, bring to my life.
 So that leaves me here, on my blog, as a reader, writing about books.

-Throughout the healing process, reading other ideas and insights have a way of filling in the gaps and serving as a platform from which we can jump from.
+Throughout the healing process, reading other ideas and insights have a way of filling in the gaps and serving as a platform from which we can jump.
 One of these books, The Intuitive Dance by Atherton Drenth (a medical intuitive and energy practitioner) has done just that.
 It’s a book for intuitives and empaths, full of thoughtful treasures and ideas to put to work.

 While there is a lot of information present in this book, like thoughts on ego and the different forms of intuition...are you Claircognizant?
 Clairvoyant?
 Clairaudient?
 Clairsentience?
 All four?...I love the exercises that are immediately applicable in honing our intuition.
 I really love the everyday practicality of some of the author’s recommendations as well.
 For example, the author dedicates a section to getting good sleep.
 Well, by now, we have all heard about the importance of getting good sleep, but there are some interesting gems included, such as, the spiritual aspect of dreaming and astral travel (the soul traveling to different planes).
 The author also gives her readers techniques on how to manage dreaming so that we are not exhausted when we wake up.